openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

 ":ref:`dev-manual/start:setting up a native linux host`" section in the Yocto Project Development Tasks Manual.

-Once your development host is set up to use the Yocto Project, several methods exist for you to do work in the Yocto Project environment:
+Once your development host is set up to use the Yocto Project, there are several ways of working in the Yocto Project environment:

 -  *Command Lines, BitBake, and Shells:* Traditional development in the Yocto Project involves using the :term:`OpenEmbedded Build System`,